 Take a walk through the shady pinewoods to the sandy beach, and you'll be greeted with a row of colourful beach stilted huts and seals basking on the sand banks.
 The beach continues eastward but can be cut off by the tide which comes in very quickly (you can check tide times here).
 A siren can be heard when the tide is coming in.

 Set in north Norfolk’s Area of Outstanding Natural Beauty, Wells is part of the largest coastal nature reserve in England and Wales and is a magnet for bird watchers.
-Its marshes provide the perfect habitat for wading birds, bitterns, avocets, marsh harriers and winter geese.
+Its marshes provide the perfect habitat for wading birds, bitterns, avocets, marsh harriers and the winter geese arriving from their breeding grounds in Iceland and Greenland to spend the winter here.
+It really is a magical sight!

 Explore Wells-next-the-Sea